 Such recognition reflects Butler’s dedication to providing students with a broad, liberal arts foundation with nationally recognized programs, coupled with countless experiential learning opportunities in Indianapolis and beyond.
-Through this comprehensive approach, Butler students are prepared to step directly into a career or graduate school with confidence, which is evident in Butler’s 2017 graduate success rate of 97 percent.
+Through this comprehensive approach, Butler students are prepared to step directly into a career or graduate school with confidence, which is evident in Butler’s 2018 graduate placement rate of 98 percent.

 The University strives to ensure the accuracy of the information in this Bulletin at the time of publication; however, certain statements contained in the catalog may change or need correction.
 This Bulletin is not intended to confer contractual rights on any individual.
 The University has the right to modify programs, course numbers and titles, and instructor/faculty designations.

 Butler University has been accredited since 1915 by what is now the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Programs in the Lacy School of Business are accredited by AACSB International, the Association to Advance Collegiate Schools of Business.

 Programs in the College of Education are accredited by these associations:

 - National Council for Accreditation of Teacher Education (NCATE) through 2020 and currently affiliated with the Council for the Accreditation of Educator Preparation (CAEP), the new accrediting body for educator preparation